mark182182/sandbox/c/01/README.md

 # CA Renderer

-This project is part of thethes is work for rendering 2D/3D cellular automata in C.
+This project is part of a thesis work for rendering 2D/3D cellular automata in C.

 # Notes on AI usage